-You knew it was coming, one of the most iconic open acoustic solos of all time and certainly something that anyone who has worked in a guitar store has grown sick of hearing due to its overuse.
+You knew it was coming.
+One of the most iconic opening acoustic solos of all time and certainly something that anyone who’s worked in a guitar store has grown sick of hearing.
 It’s a legendary piece that many consider to be one of the greatest songs of all time and was one of the most requested songs on radio stations following its release.

-The acoustic part to this is played at a relatively slow pace, time should be taken to let the notes breathe and let the phrasing come through.
+The acoustic part is played at a relatively slow pace.
+Time should be taken to let the notes breathe and let the phrasing come through.
 It has a very emotive chord progression in Am that you’ll be outlining mostly with single notes with the occasional bit of harmony thrown in.

 Wonderboy by Tenacious D

 Click Here for tab for Wonderboy by Tenacious D

 Lightening up the mood a bit next with comedy legends, movie stars, and stellar musicians Tenacious D. They are well known for putting their comedic spin on things to poke fun at musical tropes.
 This song was the second single from their self-titled album and tells the fictional tale of a superhero called Wonderboy who teams up with his arch-rival Young Nasty Man to form the band Tenacious D.

 This song somewhat parodies the power metal ballad, presenting it in this fantasy/swords and sorcery content.
 So we have a very interesting juxtaposition where the solo is essentially a power metal solo, but played on an acoustic guitar and lute making it purposely out of content.
 A great deal of fun to play with!

 Over the Hills and Far Away by Led Zeppelin

 Click Here for tab for Over the Hills and Far Away by Led Zeppelin